TruClient/UISamples/HPSR1/README.md

 TruClient script <a href="HPSR1_DynamicValue_TCFF1202_v01">HPSR1_DynamicValue_TCFF1202_v01</a>
 processes http://stormhelp.saas.hp.com/TruClient/TruClientExamples/html/dynamic_value.html
-which when the generate button is pressed generates a random number.
+which when the "Generate" button is pressed generates a random number.

 The challenge is to get the script to obtain the value from the DOM and display it.

+Right-clicking the response and selecting **Inspect Element** reveals the HTML name which needs to be identified.

 #### <a name="HP_List"></a> List Loop